-Painful Bladder and Interstitial Cystitis Treatments
+Painful Bladder And Interstitial Cystitis Treatments

-Unfortunately there is currently no cure for Cystitis and there is no specific treatment that helps everyone.
-There are Cystitis treatments available, but it is a matter of trial and error to find which treatment is best for you.
+Unfortunately there is currently no cure for Interstitial Cystitis and there is no specific treatment that helps everyone.
+There are treatments available, but it is a matter of trial and error to find which treatment is best for you.

 These treatments include:

-Looking at your diet and removing specific foods may alleviate the condition
+Looking at your diet and removing specific foods may alleviate the condition.

 Types of oral medication include muscle relaxants such as Oxybutynin which can calm the contractions of the bladder muscle – also used for an overactive bladder.
-Anti-inflammatory such as Diclofenac can reduce the inflammation and antihistamines such as hydroxyzine can be used.
+Anti-inflammatories such as Diclofenac can reduce the inflammation and antihistamines such as hydroxyzine can be used.
 Certain anti-depressants can also be used such as Amitriptyline which have pain relieving qualities.

 A bladder installation which replaces the deficient bladder lining.